 Think you need to give up your favorite foods to stay on track?
 You don’t!
 These painless tweaks will keep you feeling satisfied, not deprived.
 Give them a try — the only thing you’ll be giving up are all those extra calories!

-1. Swap Your Starbucks.
-If a Grande Caffe Mocha is on your morning to-do list, listen up!
-Get your coffee fix with the equally delicious Grande Skinny Mocha and save yourself 120 calories. (photo credit here)
+Swap Your Starbucks: If a grande Caffe Mocha is on your morning to-do list, listen up!
+Get your coffee fix with the equally delicious grande Skinny Mocha or our very own Homemade Pumpkin Spice Latte and save yourself 120 calories.

-2. Give Your Muffin a Makeover.
-A store-bought blueberry muffin contains around 250 calories, most of which come from refined flour and sugars, setting you up for a sugar high-crash cycle which will lead to cravings long before lunchtime.
-Instead, try whipping up a batch of these Skinny Blueberry Muffins.
-You can eat two and still come in almost 100 calories for the better, and bonus: you’ll be getting a whopping 12 grams of protein per muffin – keeping you full and focused until lunch!
+Give Your Muffin a Makeover.
+A store-bought blueberry muffin contains around 250 calories, most of which come from refined flour and sugars, setting you up for a sugar high crash cycle which will lead to cravings long before lunchtime.
+Instead, try whipping up a batch of our Strawberry Oatmeal Muffins.

-4. Pick a Soup-er Side.
+Pick a Soup-er Side.
 Think soups are the best choice for your waistline?
 Not if you’re opting for hearty cream-based soups such as this clam chowder, which delivers 210 calories per cup (not per can!).
-Choose a broth-based soup instead, like chunky vegetable for 110 calories less per cup. (photo credit here)
+Choose a broth-based soup instead, like chunky vegetable or our Slow Cooker Lemony Turkey Soup with Spinach and Orzo for 110 calories less per cup.

-5. Shrink Your Salad.
+Shrink Your Salad.
 If you think you can’t go wrong with a salad, you might be sabotaging yourself.
-I’ve found the calorie count in drive-thru grilled chicken salad’s can vary considerably, from a modest 230 calories (before dressing) for McDonald’s Premium Bacon Ranch with Grilled Chicken Salad to an astounding 625 calories (before dressing) on Zaxby’s Grilled House Zalad!
-It’s all those flavorful add-ons that shoot the numbers way up.
+The calorie count in drive-thru grilled chicken salads can vary considerably, from a modest 230 calories (before dressing) for McDonald’s Premium Bacon Ranch with Grilled Chicken Salad to an astounding 570 calories (before dressing) on Zaxby’s Grilled House Zalad!
 Skip the empty calories from the fried onions (110 calories) and butter-topped texas toast (150 calories).
-Also, be sure to choose a light dressing to reign in the fat or top your salad with salsa for a kick and an extra serving of veggies!
-Food apps such as Fast Food Calories (iphone) or Fast Food Calorie Lookup (android) can be great resources for keeping nutritional information at your fingertips.
+Be sure to choose a light dressing to reign in the fat or top your salad with salsa for a kick and an extra serving of veggies!
+Apps such as Fast Food Calories (iPhone) or Fast Food Calorie Lookup (Android) can be great resources for keeping nutritional information at your fingertips.

-6. Perfect Your Protein Portion.
-A serving of boneless, skinless chicken breast is about 3-4 ounces, but you’ve probably picked up a package of chicken only to find two huge chicken breasts inside.
+Perfect Your Protein Portion.
+A serving of boneless, skinless chicken breast is about 3-4 ounces, but you’ve probably picked up a package of chicken before only to find two huge chicken breasts inside.
 Does that mean each one is a portion?
 Hardly.
-A one-pound package contains about 4 servings, regardless of the number of actual breasts in the package, meaning while you’re only eating one breast, you could be consuming 2 (or more) portions.
+A one-pound package contains about four servings, regardless of the number of actual breasts in the package, meaning while you’re only eating one breast, you could be consuming two (or more) portions.
 How do you know how much a portion is without getting out the scale?
 There’s a simple, fool-proof method that uses a measuring tool you already own – your hands!
-Your protein portion should be the size and thickness of your palm, which equates to between 100-150 calorie portions for most women.
+Your protein portion should be the size and thickness of your palm, which equates to between 100-150 calories for most women.
 Eat a single portion at dinner and save the second portion for tomorrow’s lunch!

-7. Veg-Out to Fill Up.
-Pasta servings contain around 220 calories per 1 cup serving, so simply swap half a serving of whole grain spaghetti with equal amounts shredded zucchini (at just 10 calories per ½ cup) to save 110 calories!
+Veg Out to Fill Up.
+Pasta servings contain around 220 calories per one cup serving, so simply swap half a serving of whole grain spaghetti with equal amounts shredded zucchini (at just 10 calories per ½ cup) to save 110 calories!
 Try using a spiralizer to shred the veggies into spaghetti-like strips or substitute spaghetti squash.
-Top with your favorite sauce for a simply delicious dinner that doesn’t skimp on flavor! (photo credit here)
+Top with your favorite sauce for a simply delicious dinner that doesn’t skimp on flavor!

-8. Make It Tex-Mex.
-Baked potatoes are diet friendly, but not when they are slathered with butter (100 calories per tablespoon) and sour cream (23 calories per tablespoon).
-For a satisfying flavor-boost without the calories, trade in those high fat condiments for a tex-mex topping: mix 2 Tbl non-fat greek yogurt with 2 Tbl salsa for only 30 calories!
-Ole!
+Make It Tex-Mex.
+Baked potatoes are diet-friendly, but not when they are slathered with butter (100 calories per tablespoon) and sour cream (23 calories per tablespoon).
+For a satisfying flavor boost without the calories, trade in those high fat condiments for a Tex-Mex topping: mix 2 tablespoons non-fat greek yogurt with 2 tablespoons salsa for only 30 calories!
+Olé!

-9. Go Dark!
-Skip the vending-machine chocolate candies (which pack about 240 calories per bag), and indulge in one square of dark chocolate (70% cocoa or higher) for around 60 calories.
-Curb your chocolate craving and get a boost of antioxidants that you won’t find in those candy-coated chocolates. (photo credit here)
+Go Dark!
+Skip the vending machine chocolate candies (which pack about 240 calories per bag) and indulge in one square of dark chocolate (70% cocoa or higher) for around 60 calories.
+Curb your chocolate craving and get a boost of antioxidants that you won’t find in those candy-coated chocolates.